-Students must communicate Institute payment deadlines to any scholarship or sponsoring organization so that payment can be made in full by Moody's due dates.
-To ensure that the amount is applied by the due date, please send the check prior to August 1 for the fall semester, December 25 for the spring semester, and May 1 for the summer semester.
-If the scholarship funds are not received by Moody's due date, students must make their payment in full at that time.
-Adjustments to your bill will be made when the actual check is received.
-Exceptions to this can only be made if the scholarship organization requires certification after classes begin and they provide an award letter on their letterhead stating the amount of the scholarship award.
-Outside scholarships do not replace regularly scheduled payment plan installment unless the organization/3rd party is set up as a payment plan owner by the student.
+Students must communicate Moody's payment deadlines to any scholarship or sponsoring organization to ensure that the amount is received before the respective due date(s).
+If the scholarship funds are not received by the due date, students must make payment in full at that time.
+Adjustments to the student's bill will be made when the actual payment is received.
+Exceptions to this will only be made if the scholarship organization requires certification after sessions begin and they provide an award letter on their letterhead stating the amount of the scholarship award.
+Outside scholarships do not replace regularly scheduled payment plan installments.
+They can lower the student's overall monthly payment plan amount.